bjh-coder/medicalhumanitiesmusic-2025-2/park-jeongeun.md

 The structural arc of Rachmaninoff’s music—dark low registers and unstable harmonies → dramatic buildup → calm resolution—mirrors Szpilman’s psychological journey in The Pianist.
 The tense opening reflects his fear and PTSD-driven confusion, the intensifying dynamics echo his desperate struggle for survival, and the final, more stable harmonies parallel the moment he regains a sense of human dignity through the act of playing the piano.

+In Chopin’s Nocturnes, the repetitive arpeggios in the left hand symbolize a constantly wavering inner state.
+While maintaining harmonic stability, the continuously flowing accompaniment reveals a condition in which the foundations of life remain intact, yet emotional equilibrium is unsettled.
+In contrast, the cantabile melody in the right hand sustains clear phrasing and lyrical continuity above this instability, expressing the human dignity and sense of self that one strives to preserve even in the midst of suffering.
+Rather than standing in opposition, the two hands coexist, musically articulating the complex inner condition in which emotional turbulence and dignity exist simultaneously.

 Additionally, another film that deals with PTSD, similar to The Pianist, is Leave No Trace.

 The music I hope will be played at my funeral is [Merry Christmas Mr. Lawrence](https://www.youtube.com/watch?v=1OZDaRhHHyM&list=RD1OZDaRhHHyM&start_radio=1).
 The reason is that when I listen to it, it feels strangely sorrowful yet deeply moving.
 It’s also one of my all-time favorite pieces.